 Having travelled through most of the ranges of Europe, Nina’s sights were soon set on reaching the ‘nearest point of heaven and earth’, Mount Everest known in Darjeeling as Deodunga or Holy Mountain.
 Fuelled in even measure by spiritual longing, artistic fervour and a barely concealed competitive spirit to be the first western woman into the Singalila range, Nina deftly overcame her husband’s less than enthusiastic response and laid her expedition’s route largely based on guesswork – there were no extant maps of the area at the time.
 Nina’s party had no scientific purpose in their journey, they did not take any observations on the way as they were seeking only to ‘explore an unknown country’.
 Having been influenced by the rhetoric of Ruskin, she believed that through Nature one could truly engage with the ‘Invisible’.
 Artistically she sought to emulate Turner whom she considered ‘the greatest of all modern painters’, and convey the feeling a landscape inspired rather than the landscape itself, ultimately believing Art incapable of reproducing Nature or the infinity of God.
 She was a women very much reflecting her time.

 Nina’s expedition set forth in November of 1870.
-Accompanying her and Francis were ‘C’, a rather inept district officer, and about 70 servants – porters, sappers to cut the way, cooks, bearers to attend to the sahibs, and make and break a substantial camp of iron bedsteads, chairs, tables, carpets, stoves, cutlery, china, livestock, a cow for fresh milk for tea, and the all essential easel.
+Accompanying her and Francis were ‘C’, a rather inept district officer, and about 70 servants – porters, sappers to cut the way, cooks, attendants, and bearers to make and break a substantial camp of iron bedsteads, chairs, tables, carpets, stoves, cutlery, china, livestock, a cow for fresh milk for tea, and the all essential easel.
 They travelled west through the valleys to the summit of the Singalila Range then along the crest toward Mount Kanchenjunga in Sikkim and Nepal until they reached Junno Mountain.
-Whilst the men walked Nina, strictly adhering to Victorian decorum in lady’s dress with her only concession being the ‘moccasins’ her husband had designed for her, rode in a Bareilly dandy, a seat with poles carried by four porters, or for the steeper climbs strapped to a porter’s back in a chair.
+Whilst the men walked Nina, strictly adhering to Victorian decorum in lady’s dress with her only concession being the ‘moccasins’ her husband had designed for her.
+She rode in a Bareilly dandy, a seat with poles carried by four porters, or for the steeper climbs strapped to a porter’s back in a chair.
 She was again a women very much reflecting her time.

 Upon reaching Mount Junno the provisions they’d arranged through the Soubah (a viceroy) of Sikkim did not materialise, and it seemed their adventure would fail before it could really begin.
 Nina, Francis and ‘C’ were apparently oblivious of Sikkim’s fraught relationship with the British Empire, and Nina’s dreams seemed to slip away under the taunting shadows of the very peaks she longed to reach.
 Then unexpectedly supplies arrived, and with a guide provided by the Soubah to lead them to Everest and the promise of further provisions delivered by the Kajee (a minister of state) of Sikkim, the party continued at a good pace and in good spirits.
 Finally Nina had her first glimpse of Everest, the ‘stupendous barrier, shutting out the west, with austere sublimity’, but it was here too that the journey took a more sinister turn.